Costa-Vitor-Fernandes/boilerplate-project-library/README.md

 This is the boilerplate for the Personal Library project.
 Instructions for building your project can be found at https://www.freecodecamp.org/learn/quality-assurance/quality-assurance-projects/personal-library

-VITO

-Build a full stack JavaScript app that is functionally similar to this: https://personal-library.freecodecamp.rocks/.
-Working on this project will involve you writing your code using one of the following methods:

-    Clone this GitHub repo and complete your project locally.
-    Use a site builder of your choice to complete the project.
-Be sure to incorporate all the files from our GitHub repo.

-    Add your MongoDB connection string to .env without quotes as DB Example: DB=mongodb://admin:pass@1234.mlab.com:1234/fccpersonallib
-    In your .env file set NODE_ENV to test, without quotes You need to create all routes within routes/api.js You will create all functional tests in tests/2_functional-tests.js

 Tests

 Waiting: 1.
 You can provide your own project, not the example URL.